Unhinged (2020 film)

 Unhinged is a 2020 American action thriller film directed by Derrick Borte, from a screenplay by Carl Ellsworth.
-The film stars Russell Crowe, Caren Pistorius, Gabriel Bateman, Jimmi Simpson and Austin P. McKenzie.
-It tells the story of a young woman who is terrorized by a seemingly mentally ill stranger following a road rage incident.
+The film stars Russell Crowe, Caren Pistorius, Gabriel Bateman, Jimmi Simpson, and Austin P. McKenzie, and follows Rachel Flynn (Pistorius), whose family and friends are targeted by an unnamed man (Crowe) after a traffic incident.

 Unhinged was theatrically released by Solstice Studios in Germany on July 16, 2020, and in the United States on August 21, 2020.
-The film was notable for being the first wide theatrical release in several months due to the COVID-19 pandemic, and grossed $44 million worldwide.
-It received mixed reviews from critics, who praised Crowe's performance but felt the film did not take full advantage of its premise.
+The film was notable for being the first wide theatrical release in several months, due to the COVID-19 pandemic, and grossed $44 million worldwide.
+It received mixed reviews from critics, who praised Crowe's performance, but felt that the film did not take full advantage of its thrilling premise.